Bringing the heat: York County sets record for hottest July

 “In places like Harrisburg and Philadelphia, there are between five and 10 more ‘hot days’ (now) compared to what was seen back in the late 1800s and early 1900s,” Imhoff said.

-Pennsylvania wasn't the only state breaking records last month.
+Pennsylvania wasn't the only place breaking records last month.

 For now, relief appears on the way for York County.